sympy/sympy/doc/src/guides/solving/solve-numerically.md

 Try another starting point or tweak arguments.
 ```

-SymPy reports that the function to be solved is not one-dimensional, because
-SymPy simplifies $x - x$ to $0$, leaving a zero-dimensional function.

 ## Report a problem

 If you find a problem with {func}`~.nsolve`, please post it on the [mailing